JiFish/babel/README.md

 ## Copyright & use in your own datapacks
 Assuming the books are your own work, loot tables outputted by babel belong to you.
 You can use them freely in your own data pack.
 A credit is very appreciated, but not required.

-Books in the `books` directory are in the public domain.
+Books in the `books` directory are in the public domain, sourced from [Project Gutenberg](https://www.gutenberg.org/).
 The `books.json` file created from them is also in the public domain.

 The babel tool and data pack is copyright Joseph Fowler.